soulspace-org/overarch/README.md

 Describe your model as data and specify/generate representations (e.g. diagrams) for your model.

+Overarch is not so much about how to model your architecture (see [C4 Model](https://c4model.com)) but about making the models composable and reusable.

 *Disclaimer: this project is in alpha stage - the data format might change*